Wynonna Judd: The Judds

 On April 10, 2011, the Judds debuted on OWN: Oprah Winfrey Network.
-The six-episode, American reality-documentary television series followed the daily life of Wynonna and Naomi Judd as they prepared for and traveled on tour.
-The series also shed light on the duo as they worked to strengthen their bond.
+The six-episode, American reality-documentary television series followed the daily life of Wynonna and Naomi Judd on tour (it also showed preparations for the tour).
+On the show the two worked to become closer.

 Dancing with the Stars

 Wynonna was a contestant in 2013 on season 16 of Dancing with the Stars.
 She was partnered with all-star season champion Tony Dovolani.

 Honors and recognition

 In 2007, Wynonna was given a star on the Music City Walk of Fame in Nashville, in her honor.
 In 2005, she received the USO's Merit Award for service to all divisions of the United States Armed Forces.
 She teamed with Habitat for Humanity to record "Heart of America", with Michael McDonald and Eric Benét, which helped raise over $90 million for victims of natural disasters to the Gulf Coast.
 She continues to bring attention to the global emergency of AIDS in her fourth year as United States Ambassador for YouthAIDS.

 On May 1, 2022, Wynonna and Naomi Judd were inducted into the Country Music Hall of Fame as members of The Judds.